kukfa/kukfa.github.io/mental-models/_posts/2021-04-17-imagined-order.md

 tag: history
 ---

+## Summary

 Large-scale human societies depend on imagined orders (i.e. shared beliefs) to function, as they enable lots of people to cooperate effectively.
-Quotes from _[Sapiens](https://www.ynharari.com/book/sapiens-2/)_:
+These imagined orders can be maintained by coercion, but the most effective and efficient way is to make people truly believe in them, by institutionally embedding them into peoples' lives.
+Changing or dismantling one of these beliefs requires an even more powerful belief to take its place.

+## Context

+All quotes are from _[Sapiens](https://www.ynharari.com/book/sapiens-2/)_.

 The population growth from the Agricultural Revolution required more depth and complexity of imagined orders: